chrismorales/unittest_coverage_talk/docs/index.rst

 4. testrunner/coverage MAGIC happens
 5. We see coverage percentage!

-Note: instead of nosetests you can use `pytest` with similar option
+Note: instead of nosetests you can use `pytest`

 Example